 4. Dream journals

 Smaller niche but very low competition.
 Structure each page with date, dream description, interpretation prompts, mood tracker, and a small dot grid for sketching dream imagery.
 Price tolerates $8.99 to $11.99 because the niche is specialized.
+Trim: 6 x 9.

 5. Line-a-day journals (5-year format)

 One line of writing per day, five years per page.
 The classic format takes a date stamp (Jan 1, Jan 2, etc.) and stacks five years of one-liners under each date.
 Customer satisfaction is extremely high because the journal becomes more valuable over time.
+Trim: 6 x 9.
+Pages: 200.
+Price: $9.99 to $12.99.

-6. Parenting journals
+6. Parenting and memory journals

 7. Work and business journals